thehyve/podium/README.md

 Podium is built in a microservices architecture which works in following way:

-**Podium Gateway**, serves the Angular application and also handles web traffic.
+* Podium Gateway, serves the Angular application and also handles web traffic.

-**Podium UAA**, is a User Account and Authentication server based on Spring Security.
+* Podium UAA, is a User Account and Authentication server based on Spring Security.
 This server provides OAuth2 tokens for securing the gateway.

-**Podium Registry**, a runtime application on which all applications registers and get their configuration from.
+* Podium Registry, a runtime application on which all applications registers and get their configuration from.
 It also provides runtime monitoring dashboards.

 The services have to be started in the following order: